Pleasanton's Easy Street and Pleasant Meadows: 1972–1976 homes & subdivision history

-As an infill project within Pleasanton’s larger Del Prado neighborhood, Standard-Pacific Corporation built a collection of 3- and 4-bedroom homes under the name Easy Street.
-Though technically part of Del Prado, Standard-Pacific never used the name to market the development—likely because Del Prado was already synonymous with founding builders Ditz-Crane and Mackay, and had a strong local reputation.
+As an infill project within Pleasanton’s Del Prado neighborhood, Standard-Pacific Corporation built a collection of 3- and 4-bedroom homes under the names Easy Street, and Pleasant Meadows.
+Though technically part of the Del Prado neighborhood, Standard-Pacific never used the name to market the development—likely because Del Prado was already synonymous with founding builders Ditz-Crane and Mackay, and had a strong local reputation.

 ![]() |